Shashwat-Patni/Shashwat-patni.Ipv6GlobalRouting.github.io/README.md

 ## Milestones

-For Phase 1: In order to make GlobalRouting work for Ipv6 , we Refactored the code for the API to a generic Templated base.
-Fixed Bugs  along the way, developed a Linux Like TraceRoute Functionality for GlobalRouting.

-For Phase 2: we Instantiated it for the two address types using Template MetaProgramming.
-Added Extensive Tests and Documentation.
+The Project was divided into three Phases and two Milestones:

+Phase 1:

+    Port existing Ipv4GlobalRouting to generic GlobalRouting
+    Generalize ipv4-global-routing-test-suite and global-route-manager-impl-test-suite
+    Create tests and verify GlobalRouting works for Ipv4 after templatization Design Tests for Ipv6 Specific Properties for GlobalRouting Introduce Type Aliases for IP classes

+Phase 2:

+    Extend GlobalRouting to IPv6
+    Handle the Implementation differences of IPv6

+Phase 3:

+    Work On suggested Changes
+    Add Documentation For IPv6 GlobalRouting
+    Prepare edge Testcases, Check for Bugs , fix any remaining issues Discuss any new features to GlobalRouting

 ---